matthewkeating/tasks/README.md

 * Includes the rich text formatting present in task notes (it is not clear if this is the "correct" behavior and will require more thought to determine what should, or should not, be done).

 ## Disclaimers
-* This software is beta (maybe alpha).
+* This software is beta.
-* Task was made with electron using html, css, and javascript only.
+* Tasks was made with Electron using HTML, CSS, and JavaScript only.
 It should work on any platform.
 That said, Tasks was designed, developed, and tested exclusively on MacOS.

 ## Thank you
 * [Ariel Diaz](https://github.com/fullmetalbrackets) - For offering a solid HEX to CSS filter [conversion tool](https://cssfiltergenerator.lol/)